 Using Suboxone Carefully

-This medication should be prescribed by a medical professional and may be available at pharmacies or rehabilitation facilities for emergencies.
-Again, it should not be mixed with anything else — the purpose of Suboxone is to help people achieve a healthy and sober lifestyle.
+This medication should be prescribed by a medical professional and may be available at pharmacies or rehabilitation facilities in the case of emergencies.
+Its purpose is to help people achieve a healthy and sober lifestyle.
 Therefore, Suboxone should not be combined with drugs that may interfere with that goal.

-To learn more about how to get or use Suboxone for substance abuse issues, contact our team of professionals by calling as at 866-345-1543.
+To learn more about what Suboxone is and how to use it responsibly, contact our team of substance abuse treatment professionals by calling 267.719.8689.